georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 In the first lesson we briefly mentioned the primary tool in keeping your code organized: the `#` comment operator.
 Annotate your code thoroughly.
 Use the `#` to add text to your code that will be ignored by the computer, but helpful to another person trying to figure out just what you did.

 The goal is to allow someone who has never looked at your script before to understand what you are trying to accomplish.
-Just putting something down is not enough.
-Make them understand.
+Just putting *something* down is not enough.
+Include enough detail to make them understand.

-In addition to adding comments to describe individual actions, adding a detailed header that outlines the purpose and usage of the script is very helpful to frame you analysis.

-Starting your code with an annotated description of what the code does when it is run will help you when you have to look at or change it in the future.
-Just one or two lines at the beginning of the file can save you or someone else a lot of time and effort when trying to understand what a particular script does.
+In addition to adding comments to describe individual actions, adding a detailed header that outlines the purpose and usage of a script is very helpful to frame you analysis.
+Starting your code with an annotated description of what the code does will also help you when you revisit or change the script in the future.
+Just a line or two at the beginning of the file can save a lot of time and effort when trying to understand what a particular script does.

 ~~~